ZyX7/schain/doc/README.md

-Save Core
+Schain Core
 =====================

 Setup
 ---------------------
-[Save Core](http://savebitcoin.io) is the original Save client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Save transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Schain Core](http://savebitcoin.io) is the original Schain client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Schain transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run Save on your native platform.
+The following are some helpful notes on how to run Schain on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/save-qt (GUI, 32-bit) or bin/32/saved (headless, 32-bit)
+- bin/32/schain-qt (GUI, 32-bit) or bin/32/schaind (headless, 32-bit)
-- bin/64/save-qt (GUI, 64-bit) or bin/64/saved (headless, 64-bit)
+- bin/64/schain-qt (GUI, 64-bit) or bin/64/schaind (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run save-qt.exe.
+Unpack the files into a directory, and then run schain-qt.exe.

 ### OSX

-Drag Save-Qt to your applications folder, and then run Save-Qt.
+Drag Schain-Qt to your applications folder, and then run Schain-Qt.

 ### Need Help?